circles-project/swiclops/Docs/BS-SPEKE.md

 The BS-SPEKE module provides a total of four UIA stages:

-* Two stages (OPRF and verify) to enroll a new user for BS-SPEKE authentication.
+* Two stages (OPRF and save) to enroll a new user for BS-SPEKE authentication.
 The same two stages can also be used to change the password for an existing user.